tediak/tdk-nvim/README.md

 - `oil.nvim` - file manager;
 - `snacks.nvim` - UI enhancements;

-Also there are:
+Also there:
 - formatting via `conform`
 - support for orgmode (`orgmode` plugin) and markdown (`obsidian.nvim` plugin)
 - tmux integration for seamless switching between neovim and tmux panes (`vim-tmux-navigator`)
 - zen mode (convenient for markdown and org notes)
 - copilot integration (chat and autocompletions)

-Most important key bindings:
+Important key bindings:

 - `<leader><leader>` - find and open a file;
 - `<C-k>` and `<C-j>` - move up and down through list of options almost everywhere (telescope and autocompletion options);